 2.3.
-Tools (technologies) for identifying patterns in medical data
+Tools (technologies) for Identifying Patterns in Medical Data

 The analysis of large volumes of digital patient data is essential for deriving characteristics and patterns of patient groups.
 Pattern recognition provides essential tools for data analysis tasks in the healthcare domain.
 Specifically, machine learning and deep learning techniques have been successfully applied to various tasks in healthcare, such as risk prediction, disease progression forecasting, and patient sub-classification [19].

 For this purpose, tools for pattern recognition are utilized.
 Below, we present two key tools: Weka and SVM.
-These tools are used, among other applications, for recognizing patterns in medical information and are widely employed in academic research in this field due to their advanced classification capabilities and their ability to perform sophisticated regression analyses.
+These tools are used, among other applications, for recognizing patterns in medical information.
+They are widely employed in academic research in this field due to their advanced classification capabilities and ability to perform sophisticated regression analyses.

-The Waikato Environment for Knowledge Analysis (Weka) is a machine learning toolkit developed by the University of Waikato in New Zealand.
+The Waikato Environment for Knowledge Analysis (Weka) is a machine-learning toolkit developed by the University of Waikato in New Zealand.
 It is open-source software written in Java (licensed under the GNU General Public License) and is particularly suitable for academic research due to its user-friendly design.
 The software operates on Windows, Linux, and Mac operating systems.
-Weka includes a collection of machine learning algorithms designed for performing data mining tasks.
+Weka includes a collection of machine learning algorithms designed to perform data mining tasks.
 The tool is based on a graphical user interface (GUI) and is primarily used for data preprocessing, evaluation methods, and comparing learning techniques [18].

 Due to its ease of use and operation, Weka is considered popular among data scientists and researchers, as mentioned.
 This is attributed to several main features: First, the graphical user interface (GUI) allows users to explore data, apply machine learning algorithms, and predict outcomes without requiring extensive programming knowledge.
 Second, the software's rich algorithm library enables its use for various tasks, including regression, classification, and association rule mining.
 Third, the software offers extensive options for data preprocessing, such as data cleaning, normalization, and feature selection, to prepare data for analysis.
 Fourth, Weka can be integrated with other programming languages, such as R and Python.
 Fifth, data can be easily imported and exported from the software, as it supports various data formats (CSV, ARFF, Excel).
 Sixth, the software provides multiple data visualization tools, including histograms, scatter plots, and decision trees.
 Seventh, as an open-source platform, the software can be extended by adding algorithms or new features, allowing for customization and tool enhancement.
 Despite these advantages, the software also has limitations.
 Its scalability is limited, as it struggles to handle very large datasets.
 In addition, the software does not support multi-relational data mining and does not natively support sequence modeling, which restricts its use in certain applications [20].

 Support Vector Machine (SVM) is a supervised learning technique used for data analysis in classification and regression tasks.
-In this method, training examples are represented as vectors in a linear space.
+This method represents training examples as vectors in a linear space.
 For classification problems, the training phase involves fitting a classifier that separates positive and negative training examples as accurately as possible.
 The classifier generated by SVM is a linear separator that maximizes the margin between itself and the nearest examples from both categories.
 When a new point is presented, the algorithm determines whether it falls within the boundary defining the group or outside of it.

 SVM is not restricted to linear classification and can also perform non-linear classification by employing a kernel function, which maps the input into a higher-dimensional space [21].